Master Engineering Systems: Automotive Systems Part-time

 Master students gain experience in professional practice, which they bring to the program in the form of actual case studies.
 This way, HAN’s master program curriculums reflect what’s happening in the professional field.
 Learn more about the benefits of this program for employers.

 The Automotive Systems track is part of the HAN Master in Engineering Systems.
 It gives you the fundamentals of Systems Modeling and Applied Control.
 You also get to specialize in an an area of your choice.
-That could be "green mobility" or "smart mobility", or any combination of modules relevant to your work and ambitions.
+That could be "green mobility", "smart mobility", "advanced vehicle dynamics and control", or any combination of modules relevant to your work and ambitions.
 The final step is your major project, where you research a practical problem in an industrial or research environment.

 Part of the Master in Engineering Systems